kelvinokumu/OkwaroOuko/README.md

 - 👋 Hi, I’m @OkwaroOuko
 - 👀 I’m interested in Android Development and DataScience.
 - 🌱 I’m currently learning Data Science at DataCamp
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Python Backend, Android or Data Science projects.
-- 📫 How to reach me ...

 <!---
 OkwaroOuko/OkwaroOuko is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.